What are cultural values? Cultural competence

 • -artistically designed religious objects, in particular icons;

-• - engravings, prints, lithographs and their original printing forms;
+• -engravings, prints, lithographs and their original printed forms;

-• - works of decorative and applied art, including art products made of glass, ceramics, wood, metal, bone, fabric and other materials;
+• -works of decorative and applied art, including artistic products made of glass, ceramics, wood, metal, bone, fabric and other materials;

 • 4.
 Old books, publications of special interest (historical, artistic, scientific and literary), separately or in collections;